TutorialDoctor/Software_Development/More-Info/Database Tutorial Draft.md

 Your brain has a relational database in it.
 This is why I use analogies, so that you can relate the topic I am explaining to a table that is already in your brain database.
 Now cooking and programming are related in your relational database.

-Oh, by the way, [learn how to program](https://github.com/TutorialDoctor/Software_Development)!

 Now lets [make something cool!](https://github.com/TutorialDoctor/Pythonista-Projects/tree/master/Projects/UI/Password%20Database)